matteolepur/intro-GPU-sa-metropolis/README.md

 This will output a single box plot of the execution times for experiments on the GPU versus CPU.

 ![test](plots/benchmarks.png)

+If you look into `experiment.py` and `example.py` we can output more plots and run more experiments easily.

 ## Goal
 For a fixed matrix $W$ $\in$ $\mathbb{R}^{m \times n}$ and vector $Y$ $\in \mathbb{R}^{m}$, we want infer $x$ $\in$ $\{-1,1\}^{n}$ for the following model: